metavalent/metavalent.github.io/about.md

 ### What is Metavalent Stigmergy?

 Twenty years pontificating to tumbleweeds in the desert.
 Twenty years scrawling messages in bottles and casting them into the sea of cyberspace.
-Twenty years spitting into the wind.
+Twenty years spitting *with* the wind, which really p\*\*\*\*d off the professional into-the-wind-ers, yeah?
+LOL.

 Buckminster Fuller taught, through his own process of inquiry, "I seem to be a verb."<sup>[1](#footnotes)</sup> Don't we all?
 In a sense, Metavalent Stigmergy then, is the name of my verb-being self, but only at the most superficial level.